 Mentally and emotionally, the benefits are ginormous.
-Whether it’s walking, swinging kettlebells, amping up your asanas, or however else you like to move your body, exercise mitigates symptoms of depression and anxiety.
+Whether it’s walking, swinging kettlebells, amping up your asanas, or however else you like to move your Healthy Body, exercise mitigates symptoms of depression and anxiety.
 It lifts your mood, enhancing feelings of happiness and calm.
 It can also help you tune out the world in a way that few other activities can.

 But with stricter rules around physical distancing coming into play, and with gyms, pools, community centres closed, it’s more challenging to get your workout in.
 Time to get creative and also back to basics.